California State Park + 42 Develop App Together

 The best part was the people we got to work with.
 Coding is part of the job, another part of the job is testing it.
 Ian shared, “The development cycle has been a great thing, as well as the contacts we have met, and to see where this can go.
 With more design and tweaking, we could make this more large scale and it could be across the country.
 It was great to design a system that fixes a system that was broken.
 The state parks are my favorite thing about this country, they are beautiful.”

 Josh Trujillo, program manager for Rabbit Cloud stated, “This is a perfect example of a ‘Save the World’ project, it is software that should be made, but it may not be profitable.”
 Elliot added, “We could use the location data and integrate the camera into the app to create an AR (augmented reality) experience.
 Pokemon Go is a form of AR that people might already be familiar with.
 I spoke with the California State Parks about their presence online.
 There might be room after this is done to boost the number of visitors.
 More reported visitors per day mean more money.
 This is a great experience for us.”

 What was it like to work with the California State Park?

-It’s been really great to work with them, they have been really direct and forward, and have taken us in with open arms.
+It’s been really great to work with them.
+They have been really direct and forward, and have taken us in with open arms.
 It has been a really fruitful project and both parties are happy with what is going on.
-We are getting an education and a chance to work on a project and collaborate, and they are getting to use this app.
+We get an education and a chance to work on a project and collaborate.
+The State Park gets to use this app.
 There are problems people don’t know about, like a large number of abandoned cars.
 Elliot explained, “When you go to a forest you expect to see fallen trees, erosion, overgrowth, water damage, and vandalism (unfortunately)… but you would never expect to see so many abandoned cars!”
-The California State Parks Department is passionate about preserving the beauty of the land, so this app is a great tool that they can use towards their preservation efforts.
+The California State Parks Department is passionate about preserving the beauty of the land.
+This app is a great tool that they can use towards their preservation efforts.

 What did you learn from this project?